ayeeshamoh/Brilliant-esystem-website/README.md

 # Brilliant eSystems Website

-A modern, responsive corporate website for Brilliant eSystems, built with React, TypeScript, and Material-UI.
+in this project i build a modern, responsive corporate website for Brilliant eSystems, built with React, TypeScript, and Material-UI.

 ## 🚀 Features